faflimadafakaz/onweb/README.md

 Usage:

->It would be wise to make a virtualenv, otherwise follow the steps below
+>It would be wise to make a virtualenv, but it is not mandatory of course

 1. Install django on your machine
 2. Clone the repo into some folder, `git clone https://github.com/plyrs/onweb.git`